Entrenched clause: Indonesia

 Article 37 on Chapter 16 of the Constitution of Indonesia governs the constitutional amendment procedure, yet it also specifies that the status of Indonesia as a unitary state is unmodifiable.
 The Ministry of Home Affairs, the Ministry of Defense as well as the Ministry of Foreign Affairs is also stated within the Constitution to not be dissolvable.

+Empowered by Article 2(3) of the Constitution, People's Consultative Assembly (MPR) has passed several Resolutions of the People's Consultative Assembly (TAP MPR) that lies below the Constitution and over Laws (Undang-Undang).
+The assembly has through Resolution number II/MPR/2003 renounced its own ability to enact further resolutions other than those specified in that Resolution.
+Article 24C of the Constitution gives the Constitutional Court power to test constitutionality of Laws against Constitution, but did not express the same power to assess TAP MPR.
+Therefore, under current constitutional order, any remaining previous Resolutions is regarded as entrenched laws.

 Iran

 The final Article of the Constitution of the Islamic Republic of Iran, Art.
 177, ensures that particular aspects of the Constitution are unalterable.
 These include the Islamic character of the government and laws, the objectives of the republic, the democratic character of the government, "the absolute wilayat al-'amr and the leadership of the Ummah", the administration of the country by referendum, and the role of Islam as the state religion.

 Malaysia

 Another example of entrenchment would be the entrenching of portions of the Malaysian Constitution related to the Malaysian social contract, which specifies that citizenship be granted to the substantial Chinese and Indian immigrant populations in return for the recognition of a special position for the indigenous Malay majority.
 The Constitution did not initially contain an entrenched clause; indeed, one of the articles later entrenched, Article 153, was initially intended to be subject to a sunset clause.
 However, after the May 13 incident of racial rioting in 1969, Parliament passed the Constitution (Amendment) Act 1971.
 The Act permitted criminalisation of the questioning of Articles 152, 153, 181, and Part III of the Constitution.

 Article 152 designates the Malay language as the national language of Malaysia; Article 153 grants the Malays special privileges; Article 181 covers the position of the Malay rulers; and Part III deals with matters of citizenship.
 The restrictions, which even covered Members of Parliament, made the repeal of these sections of the Constitution unamendable or repealable by de facto; however, to entrench them further, the Act also amended Article 159(5), which covers Constitutional amendments, to prohibit the amending of the aforementioned Articles, as well as Article 159(5), without the consent of the Conference of Rulers — a non-elected body comprising the rulers of the Malay states and the governors of the other states.